joonarafael/gh-arc-dind-kubernetes-for-dummies/README.md

 I initialized a new VM on the Proxmox and installed [Ubuntu Server 24.04 LTS](https://ubuntu.com/download/server "Get Ubuntu Server | Download | Ubuntu") on it.
 For the runner VM, I gave it 4 cores and 8GB of RAM.
 When needed, I added more RAM with swap.
 Proxmox is a great way to run multiple virtual machines on a single physical machine.
 Of course, it is not a prerequisite, but it's a great way to run the runner set on a separate, completely isolated VM, in a dedicated environment reserved just for the ARC set.

 The runner set can be run on any machine, of course, but I recommend to run it on a separate, dedicated VM.
-This ensures that there are no conflicting installations, mismatching dependencies, Docker problems, or other environment issues.
+This ensures that there are no conflicting installations, mismatching dependencies, Docker problems, problems with user permissions or group memberships, or other environment issues.

 Now I assume you've got the Ubuntu (or some Debian-based system) ready, whichever solution you've chosen.